evandana/jsmobileconf/index.md

 - Many tools exist for handling various **offline** scenarios, but conflict resolution is hard (do it at data store layer)
 - Use **[gethuman.com](https://gethuman.com)** to skip wait times at call centers
 - For lean app SDLC, focus on real product with only core features (test and iterate!)
+- Guide the direction of JS: It's easy and cheap to **become a member of Ecma**

 ## ToDo